-- Dampers or air control valves operation
+- Dampers/air control valves operation

 - Temperature, humidity, and pressure sensors are reading correctly, if not clean, calibrate or replace

-- Verify fume cupboard monitors/controllers are functioning properly
+- Fume cupboard monitors/controllers are functioning properly

-- Verify control functions and sequences are controlling properly
+- Control sequences are controlling properly

 - Verify the protection of static pressure in ventilation and exhaust systems with the mechanical service technician.
 Refer to diagram below which illustrate the points of most concern.